alexlib/pivpy/README.md

 ### What packages are required and which are optional

-1. `lvreader` by Lavision if you use vc7 files
+1. `lvpyio` by Lavision Inc. if you use vc7 files
 2. `netcdf4` if you want to store NetCDF4 files by xarray
 3. `pyarrow` if you want to store parquet files
 4. `vortexfitting` if you want to do vortex analysis ($\lambda_2$ and $Q$ criterions, vortex fitting)